 There are many types and sizes of UAS on the market, ranging from small quadcopters to large, long-endurance fixed-wing models.
 For mapping, it is best to have UAS designed by GIS people, for GIS people.
 The entire system is performance-tuned to allow for easy project planning, capture and processing, providing the highest quality results for GIS.
 That is what we do.
-Let us help you!
+We would love to help you!

 HD Imagery for GIS

 Unmanned Aerial Systems (UAS or UAVs) used to be exclusive to the military and law enforcement.
-That is changing.
-Recent advances in auto-pilot and ground control systems have made UAS a viable alternative to more expensive manned platforms.
+That has all changed.
+Recent advances in auto-pilot and ground control systems have made UAS a viable alternative to more expensive manned platforms for aerial imagery.
 As a result, smaller projects become cost-effective and can be repeated affordably.
 Turn-around times are hours, not weeks or months.
 Since they can fly much lower, UAS can capture HD imagery for GIS.